 When setting up a BPO business, it is smart to focus on niche markets.
 At the same time, it is good to be flexible and open to local and global workforce demands.

-2. Write out a business plan
+3. Write out a business plan

-The key to success of your BPO business — like any other entity — is a good business plan.
-It should include components such as:
+The key to success of your BPO business, like any other entity, is a good business plan.
+It is not only about figuring out your requirements - it holds greater value than that.

 - Funding (whether self, loans or VC funding).